 To ensure our survivability as we know it, everything must change.
 But here’s the ticker–everything can change.

-Technological solutions in renewable energy, batteries, energy storage, reforestation, population education, and changes in our mass transit and power systems are already possible.
-Forces of Nature is a youth call for action by our politicians now--this session--this term.
+Technological solutions in renewable energy, manufacturing, carbon sequestration, reforestation, population education, and more are already possible.
+Forces of Nature is calling for action by our politicians now: this session, this term.
 We are out of time.